scionproto/scion/doc/cryptography/forwarding-key-rollover.rst

    Key = HKDF(pad128(2*ExpirationTime//KeyLifetime - 1) || MasterKey)

-where ``pad128`` is a left padding function to a bit-length of 128, ``||`` is the bit concatentation operator, ``//`` is integer division with integer quotient, and ``MasterKey`` is a shared secret of the AS.
+where ``pad128`` is a left padding function to a bit-length of 128, ``||`` is the bit concatenation operator, ``//`` is integer division with integer quotient, and ``MasterKey`` is a shared secret of the AS.
 How to disseminate ``MasterKey`` is up for discussion, with the solution of storing it in a file on-disk being the simplest option for now.
 Other systems like